List of Spider-Man: The Animated Series characters: Punisher

 Frank Castle (voiced by John Beck) used to be a United States marine.
 Frank's wife and son were shot dead by a group of evil gangs and this caused Frank to seek vengeance towards criminals by killing every single one of them he could find around the world, with the help of his computer sidekick, Microchip.
 Frank believes he is not bringing himself vengeance, but punishing those who do wrong (hence the Punisher).
 Frank first appeared in the series when he believed Spider-Man was a murderer who kidnapped Empire State University student Michael Morbius, while Morbius ironically actually left the hospital all along.
 Frank had tried his best to hunt down and capture a mutated, six-armed Spider-Man.
 Suddenly, Spider-Man had mutated into the Man-Spider due to his life evolution, a giant man-sized spider and then Frank was even more determined to kill Spider-Man now, as well as with a challenge from Sergei Kravinoff.
 Eventually, Sergei and Frank teamed up to cure Spider-Man and Frank called off his manhunt for the persecuted superhero.

 Later Frank returned in Season 4 when he felt like killing every single criminal was not working for his life and he wanted to do something good in one innocent person's life.
 Opportunity knocked for him and approached Anna Watson who was missing her niece, Mary Jane, who had been gone for some time in the series.
 Anna blamed Mary Jane's boyfriend, Peter Parker, for her disappearance.
 Frank began looking for Mary Jane with Peter at the top of his suspect list, tracking him down wherever he went.
 Frank then tracked the Green Goblin (Harry Osborn) but could not find out what he knows about Mary Jane's disappearance as Harry was too insane.
-But ironically at the time when Peter got back into his house and Frank got him cornered, the clone of Mary Jane appeared, even though no one realized it was not the real MJ, and after a short reunion between Peter and Mary Jane's clone, Frank gave the clone to Anna and he left, feeling good on the inside of himself now.
+Ironically at the time when Peter got back into his house and Frank got him cornered, the clone of Mary Jane appeared, even though no one realized it was not the real MJ, and after a short reunion between Peter and Mary Jane's clone, Frank gave the clone to Anna and he left, feeling good on the inside of himself now.